WebiusD/WebiusSite/webius_site/articles/Building_a_Support_Vector_Machine_from_Scratch/Building_a_Support_Vector_Machine_from_Scratch.md

 \frac{\partial L}{\partial b} = C \cdot \Sigma_{i=1, \xi_i>0}^N y_i
 \end{align}
 $$
-Note that we can simply neglect all terms for which the hinge loss $\xi_i$ would be zero, because these terms are themselves zero.
+Note that we can simply neglect all terms for which the hinge loss $\xi_i$ would be zero, because these terms vanish.
+In fact, from our above considerations we see that only the terms for which:
+$y_i (\mathbf{w x_i} + b) <= 1$ holds contribute to the gradient (see eq.
+9).
+And this is precisely the definition of **support vectors**.
+All vectors that influence the position and orientation of the decision boundary (aka. hyperplane) are called support vectors.
+Removing or modifying a support vector would change the decision boundary and/or the margin of the boundary.

 ### Implementation of the linear SVM classifier with gradient descend
+Using eq.
+4, 11, 12 and 13 the implementation of the SVM classifer becomes straight forward.
+We simply construct a wrapper class, which holds the hyperparamter $C$, the variables $w$ and $b$ determined during training and the training data (feature vectors $X$ and labels $y$).
+We then subsequently implement the methods corresponding to the above equations:
+- eq.
+4: corresponds to *_margin*
+- eq.
+11: corresponds to *_cost* (could also be called loss)
+- eq.
+12, 13: are used in the *fit* method (see dL_dw and dL_db)
+- eq.
+2: corresponds to *predict*

+Here I called the right hand side of eq.
+11 **cost** which produces a loss value for a given list of feature vectors $X$ and their labels $y$.

 ```python
 import seaborn as sns